 Leonardo Nogueira: Leo holds a BSc in Computer Science from the Federal University of Pernambuco in Recife, Brazil, an MSc (distinction) in Financial Engineering and Quantitative Analysis at the ICMA Centre, and his PhD was on hedging options with local and stochastic volatility models.
-He works for the Brazilian central bank, where he is currently Head of the Deputy Governor’s Office for Monetary Policy, advising the bank on monetary and FX policy issues.
+He works for the Brazilian central bank, where he is currently Head of the Governor’s Office, advising the bank on monetary and FX policy issues.
 His main research interests are in pricing and hedging derivatives, risk management, volatility modelling, portfolio optimization and central banking in general.

 Johannes Rauch: Johannes holds an MSc in Finance and Information Management from Technical University of Munich.
 His Master Thesis about commodity derivatives is a co-operation with risklab GmbH, a subsidiary of Allianz Global Investors.
 Johannes has gained working experience with A.T.
 Kearney strategy consulting as well as in his father’s own consulting business.
 He completed his PhD at Sussex and in 2015 he joined our team here as a Lecturer in Finance at Sussex.
 Now he is a consultant at Oliver Wyman in London.